1973 NBA Finals

 The 1973 NBA Championship Series was the championship series of the 1972–73 National Basketball Association (NBA) season, and the culmination of that season's playoffs.
-The Eastern Conference champion New York Knicks defeated the Western Conference champion Los Angeles Lakers 4 games to 1 to win their second championship.
+The Eastern Conference champion New York Knicks defeated the Western Conference champion Los Angeles Lakers in five games to win their second championship.
 The series was an exact reversal of the prior year, this time with the Lakers winning Game 1 and the Knicks taking the next four games.
 Knicks center Willis Reed was named as the NBA Finals MVP.

+The Knicks' next championship win would also be a Game 5 road win - 53 years, 1 month, 3 days later in 2026.

 Background

 Los Angeles Lakers

 The Los Angeles Lakers entered the 1973 NBA playoffs as co-favorites in the West with the Milwaukee Bucks, but both teams faced inspired opponents in the first round.
 The Chicago Bulls gave the Lakers all they could handle before the Lakers came from behind in Game 7 to take the series.
 The Lakers next faced the Golden State Warriors for the Western Conference championship (the Warriors had upset the Bucks in six games).
 In Game 1, the Lakers won by 2, and in Game 2 the Lakers won by 10.
 In Game 3 at Oakland, the Lakers routed the Warriors 126–70, but the Warriors won Game 4 to send the series back to Los Angeles.
 In the Forum, the Lakers took Game 5 and advanced to their fifth NBA Finals series in six seasons.